Market Reports

 BUYER’S MARKET

-The real estate market in Guelph/Eramosa leaned further into buyer-friendly conditions this March, with increased inventory and softer sales activity.
-The median sale price declined by 12.43% to $845,000, while the average sale price increased by 1.61% to $1,146,571.
-Sales volume fell by 40.73%, with unit sales down 41.67% to just 7 transactions.
-Meanwhile, new listings surged by 73.91%, increasing available inventory, while expired listings remained unchanged.
-With the unit sales-to-listings ratio dropping to 17.50%, market conditions have shifted in favour of buyers, presenting more opportunities and negotiating power.
+The real estate market in Guelph/Eramosa continued to favour buyers in April, with increased inventory and softer sales.
+The median sale price declined 9.82% to $1,010,000, while the average sale price rose 3.61% to $1,136,892.
+Sales volume dipped 7.91%, with unit sales down 11.11% to 8 transactions.
+New listings climbed 24.24%, while expired listings remained unchanged.
+With the unit sales-to-listings ratio at 19.51%, market conditions continue to lean in favour of buyers.

 Click Here to Read the Full Guelph/Eramosa Market Report